Publishing is the general process that makes your Action available to users. This page provides an overview of the process of publishing your Actions.

 Verify that your Action follows the policies for Actions on Google.
 In general, follow these guidelines for your content:

-- Be specific: Users must be able to invoke your Action, specifically.
-Don't be too broad or general, because you want users to trigger your Action.
+- Be specific: Users must be able to invoke your Action specifically.
+Don't be too broad or general when choosing a display name or pronunciation.
 For example, use "Talk to WeatherApp to check the weather for [city]" instead of "Check the weather for [city]" as an Action phrase.
 Follow the guidelines for providing good Action phrases.

 - Avoid prohibited content: Unless it serves a scientific, artistic, documentary or educational purpose, Actions with explicitly sexual, violent, illegal, or hateful content violate the policies for Actions on Google.
 Actions that promote bullying or harassment will also be rejected or taken down.